ivanderk/gtkrs-tutorials/src/chapter_01.md

-# Creating a Window w/ Header Bar
+# Window With A Header Bar

 <img src="images/headerbar.png" />